FirebaseExtended/angularfire/README.md

 ## Getting Started with Firebase

-AngularFire uses the Firebase database to store and sync data.
+AngularFire uses Firebase for data storage and authentication.
 You can [sign up here for a free account](https://www.firebase.com/signup/?utm_medium=web&utm_source=angularfire).